-If a traffic control signal is justified by both this signal warrant and a traffic engineering study:
+If this warrant is met and a traffic control signal is justified by an engineering study, then:

-- A. If installed within a signal system, the traffic control signal should be coordinated. - B. At an intersection, the traffic control signal should be traffic-actuated and should include pedestrian detectors.
-As a minimum, it should have semiactuated operation, but full-actuated operation with detectors on all approaches might also be appropriate. - C. At nonintersection crossings, the traffic control signal should be pedestrian-actuated, parking and other sight obstructions should be prohibited for at least 30 m (100 ft) in advance of and at least 6.1 m (20 ft) beyond the crosswalk, and the installation should include suitable standard signs and pavement markings.
+- A. If at an intersection, the traffic control signal should be traffic-actuated and should include pedestrian detectors.
+As a minimum, it should have semiactuated operation, but full-actuated operation with detectors on all approaches might also be appropriate. - B. If at a nonintersection crossing, the traffic control signal should be pedestrian-actuated, parking and other sight obstructions should be prohibited for at least 30 m (100 ft) in advance of and at least 6.1 m (20 ft) beyond the crosswalk, and the installation should include suitable standard signs and pavement markings. - C. Furthermore, if installed within a signal system, the traffic control signal should be coordinated.